honestveera/remove_unused_methods/README.md

 # Comment OR Remove Unused methods

-  How can we found out unused code in Rails?
+  How can we found unused code in Rails?

   We can found unused code using  `rails_best_practices`

 # Installation